jwmiller5/Compliance/compliance/regulatory/gdpr-breach-azure-dynamics.md

 - Microsoft believes that the act of performing a notification increases the risk to other customers.
 For example, the act of notifying may tip off an adversary causing an inability to remediate.
 - Other unusual or extreme circumstances vetted by Microsoft's legal department and the Executive Incident Manager.
 - The 72-hour timeline may leave some incident details available.
-These are provided to customers and regulatory authorities as the investigation proceeds.
+These details are provided to customers and regulatory authorities as the investigation proceeds.

 Microsoft provides impacted customers with detailed information enabling them to perform internal investigations and assisting them in meeting end-user commitments, while not unduly delaying the notification process.

 Notification of a personal data breach will be delivered to the impacted customer by any means Microsoft selects, including via email.
 Notification of a data breach will be delivered to the list of security contacts provided in Azure Security Center, which can be configured by following the [implementation guidelines](/azure/security-center/security-center-provide-security-contact-details).
 If contact information is not provided in Azure Security Center, the notification is sent to one or more administrators in an Azure subscription.
 To ensure that notification can be successfully delivered, it is the customer's responsibility to ensure that the administrative contact information on each applicable subscription and online services portal is correct.

-The Microsoft Azure or Azure Government team may also elect to notify additional Microsoft personnel such as members of Microsoft's Customer Support Service (CSS) team and the customer's Account Manager(s) (AM) or Technical Account Manager(s) (TAM).
+The Microsoft Azure or Azure Government team may also elect to notify other Microsoft personnel such as members of Microsoft's Customer Support Service (CSS) team and the customer's Account Manager(s) (AM) or Technical Account Manager(s) (TAM).
 These individuals often have close relationships with the customer and can facilitate faster remediation

 ## Microsoft Dynamics 365 built-in security features